-It is a requirement that the boiler is installed and commissioned to the manufacturers instructions and the data fields on the commissioning checklist completed in full.
+It is a requirement that the boiler is installed and commissioned to the manufacturers' instructions and the data fields on the commissioning checklist completed in full.

-To instigate the boiler guarantee the boiler needs to be registered with the manufacturer within one month of the installation.
+To instigate the boiler warranty the boiler needs to be registered with the manufacturer within one month of the installation.
+The warranty rests with the end-user (consumer), and they should be made aware it is ultimately their responsibility to register with the manufacturer, within the allotted time period.

-To maintain the boiler guarantee it is essential that the boiler is serviced annually by a Gas Safe registered engineer who has been trained on the boiler installed.
-The service details should be recorded on the Benchmark Service Interval Record and left with the householder.
+It is essential that the boiler is serviced in line with the manufacturers' recommendations, at least annually.
+This must be carried out by a competent Gas Safe registered engineer.
+The service details should be recorded on the Benchmark Service and Interim Boiler Work Record and left with the householder.
+Failure to comply with the manufacturers' servicing instructions and requirements will invalidate the warranty.

-www.centralheating.co.uk
+www.hhic.co.uk